We have some tips and advice for helping your children to build a regular and calming routine for better sleep habits.

 Caffeine is a natural stimulant found in energy drinks, tea, chocolate and other foods and drinks.
 Avoid food and drinks that contain caffeine and sugar in the late afternoon and evening.

-With the stress of COVID-19, many children may be experiencing an information overload and experiencing trouble falling asleep.
+Many children may be experiencing an information overload and experiencing trouble falling asleep.
 Spend five to ten minutes with your child during quiet times in the afternoon or early evening, and talk about what is on their mind.
-Monitor what your child is watching and the amount of information they are getting about COVID-19.
+Monitor what your child is watching.

 Give praise